All existing nutritional calculation methods are inaccurate and occasionally misleading.

 Link: Many patients (also healthy people) use the Glycemic index and Insulin index without knowing their drawbacks.

-• The number of diabetes type 2 patients rose from about 20 million in 2000 to about 110 million in 2015, and a forecast of 150 million in 2040.
+• Diabetes type 2 patients rose from about 20 million in 2000 to about 110 million in 2015, and a forecast of 150 million in 2040.
 By 1980, type 2 diabetes in China was an uncommon disease.

 The leading cause of T2D is transitioning from a plant-based diet to a highly processed and industrialized animal protein diet combined with a stressful lifestyle.